|

 303. venture

-any venturesome undertaking especially one with an uncertain outcome
+an undertaking with an uncertain outcome

 Una Chaudhuri argues that Williams's abstruse surrealistic drama The Gnadiges Fraulein in many ways anticipates Deleuze and Guattari's notion of "becoming animal"--in light of which the dominant bird imagery as well as the Fraulein's own metamorphosis into an animal represent a concerted effort of venturing into radical otherness.